perfectr/t1m/README.md

 4. Install Node.js
 5. Install a Java IDE like Intellij IDEA, Eclipse, NetBeans (recommend Intellij IDEA)

-Checkout this project into some sort of projects/development folder (recommend C:\Projects\AngularSpring)
+Checkout this project into some sort of projects/development folder (recommend C:\Projects\t1m)
  - can use IDE, or Git command line

 5. Install SQL Server